Crossing Texas from West to East. Strange towns, a weird city and finally a great idea on how to continue our trip. Thank you, NASA for the support.

 Tired of soap operas at the TV or Fox News?
-Visit 1 of Austin’s famous theaters and cinema lounges.
-To avoid all risk book some 8 months in advance.
+Visit 1 of Austin’s famous theatres and cinema lounges.
+To avoid all risk, book some 8 months in advance.

 Wanna marry: Austin is the ultimate place for your bachelor party – the American way.

 After all this, you haven’t seen what you’re coming for.
 It’s 6th Street.
 And all is about sipping some beer and listening to music.
 All a little rough, maybe not exactly your mother in law’s distinguished taste.